General practice services

-Your local general practice team is the main point of contact for general healthcare for NHS Scotland, and is there to support you with getting the right kind of care.
+Your local GP practice team is the main point of contact for general healthcare for NHS Scotland.
+They're there to support you to get the right kind of care when you need it.

 - have an urgent care need